Baguley: History

-In the 13th century, the Massey Family (Baron Hamon deMascy) was the main landlord in Northenden, Through marriage, the Massey's land in Baguley passed to the Baguley Family, who built Baguley Hall in the 14th century.
+In the 13th century, the Massey Family (Baron Hamon deMascy) was the main landlord in Northenden.
+Through marriage, the Massey family's land in Baguley passed to the Baguley Family, who built Baguley Hall in the 14th century.

 Baguley Hall is a 14th-century timber-framed manor house that may have replaced an 11th- or 12th-century house.

 The ownership of Baguley can be mapped through the ownership of Baguley Hall and its manor lands.

 Most of Baguley was developed for housing after World War II as part of the Wythenshawe Estate, including many council houses and later tower blocks (a typical one shown at right is Brookway Court); Manchester City Council publications refer to Baguley as "one of Europe's biggest housing estates."
-However, much of the social housing has been sold off under the "Right To Buy" scheme and there are also several private housing developments in the area; and parkland was provided from the start under the development plan.
+However, much of the social housing has been sold off under the Right To Buy scheme and there are also several private housing developments in the area; parkland was provided from the start under the development plan.

 Administrative history

-Baguley was a township of Bowdon, one of the ancient parishes of the Bucklow Hundred of Cheshire.
-Under the Poor Law Amendment Act 1886 the township became a civil parish in its own right.
-In 1931 Manchester extended its boundaries south of the Mersey in to form Wythenshawe; Baguley was incorporated into the civil parish and city of Manchester, along with neighbouring Northenden and Northen Etchells.
+Baguley was a township and chapelry of Bowdon, one of the ancient parishes of the Bucklow Hundred of Cheshire.
+Under the Poor Law Amendment Act 1886, the township became a civil parish in its own right.
+On 1 April 1931, Manchester extended its boundaries south of the Mersey in to form Wythenshawe; Baguley was incorporated into the civil parish and County Borough of Manchester, along with neighbouring Northenden and Northen Etchells.
+In 1921, the parish had a population of 1325.